adrian-kalinin/TeleWeatherRobot/README.md

 When asked for "Common Name (e.g. server FQDN or YOUR name)" you should reply with the same value as your server's ip addres

-2. Create virtual environment for Python and install all requiremetns:
+2. Create virtual environment for Python and install all requirements:
 ```
 virtualenv venv --python=python3
 source venv/bin/activate